 All classes held at the Adams County Arts Council’s Arts Education Center, 125 S. Washington Street.

 Wednesdays, January 2-30

-Vinyasa means, “breath synchronized movement.”
-We will use flowing sequences and sun salutations to warm the body to reach new levels of flexibility, strength, balance and peace in our poses and practice.
-This class is suitable for both beginners and intermediate yogis.
+Vinyasa means “breathe synchronized movement.”
+We will use flowing sequences and sun salutations to warm the body to reach new levels of flexibility, strength, balance, and peace in our poses and practice.
+This class is suitable for beginners and intermediate yogis